 Yvonne Rate AM, Cit WA – Chair

-Yvonne Rate has had a long career in Education and Sport and is a strong advocate for improving the status of women and girls across all facets of sport.
+Appointed to the Board of Directors in 2013, Yvonne Rate has had a long career in Education and Sport and is a strong advocate for improving the status of women and girls across all facets of sport.
 Yvonne was an elite netballer, captain of Western Australia (WA) for many years as well as captaining Australia.
-She currently sits on the WA Health Department’s Health Research Ethics Committee and is President of the Coastal Netball Region.
+She currently sits on the WA Health Department’s Health Research Ethics Committee.
 She has a Prime Minister’s Award for Women in Sport and was named the Western Australian Citizen of the Year Award in the category of sport.
 In 2003, Yvonne was appointed a Member in the General Division of the Order of Australia for services to sport as a player and coach, particularly netball, and as an administrator of committees and councils.
 She has a Master of Education and a Master of Philosophy in Women’s Studies and was the first Executive Director of the Women’s Sports Foundation.

 Being physically active is central to my lifestyle as it provides fun, fitness and friendship through various sport and recreational pursuits.